Scintillation timescale measurement of the highly active FRB20201124A: INTRODUCTION

 \section{INTRODUCTION}

-Fast Radio Bursts are highly dispersed, micro-millisecond duration radio bursts of extragalactic origin.
+Fast Radio Bursts (FRBs) are highly dispersed, micro- to millisecond duration radio bursts of extragalactic origin.
 Their dispersion measure (DM) contains the contribution of all free electrons along the line of sight, including their host galaxy, the intergalactic medium (IGM), and the Milky Way (MW).

-Along with the DM, which probes the total electron column, FRBs often exhibit scintillation and scattering, effects of multipath propagation arising from inhomogeneities in the electron density.
-These are not expected to have large contributions from the IGM, and are likely dominated by the local environment, the host galaxy, and the Milky Way.
+Along with the DM, FRBs often exhibit scintillation and scattering, effects of multipath propagation arising from inhomogeneities in the electron density along the line of sight (LOS).
+These are not expected to have large contributions from the IGM, and are likely dominated by the local environment, the host galaxy, and the MW.
 Many FRBs show a scintillation pattern in frequency, using which one can estimate the time delays due to multipath propagation.
-As extragalactic point sources, FRBs could be used to constrain and improve models of scattering in our Milky Way, including the halo \citep{ocker+21}.
-In some cases scattering in the host and scintillation from the Milky Way are seen simultaneously, in which case the interplay between the two can constrain the location of scattering in the host \citep{masui+15}.
+As extragalactic point sources, FRBs could be used to constrain and improve models of scattering in the MW, including the halo \citep{ocker+21}.
+In some cases scattering in the host and scintillation from the MW are seen simultaneously, in which case the interplay between the two can constrain the location of scattering in the host \citep{masui+15}.

-While most FRBs have been detected only once, repeating FRBs allow for many measurements unevenly sampled over time.
-In {\rone}, this has revealed a dynamic environment showing extreme variations in the rotation measure \citep{hilmarsson+21}, and DM variations of $\sim 1$\dmu{} per year.
+While most FRBs have been detected only once \citep{chime2021_frbsample}, repeating FRBs allow for many measurements unevenly sampled over time.
+In {\rone}, this has revealed a dynamic environment showing extreme variations in the rotation measure \citep{michilli+18, hilmarsson+21}, and DM variations of $\sim 1$\dmu{} per year.
 In {\rGC}, the scintillation pattern of two bursts separated by 4.3 minutes was found to partially correlate \citep{nimmo+21b}, implying that they are seen within the scintillation timescale $t_{\rm s} \gtrsim 4\,$min.
-With more closely spaced bursts, one could measure the scintillation timescale for repeating FRBs, gaining additional measurements to constrain the intervening material, and potentially the FRBs themselves - such analysis is the main focus of this work.
+With more closely spaced bursts, one could measure the scintillation timescale for repeating FRBs, gaining additional measurements to constrain the intervening material, and potentially the emission properties and velocities of FRBs themselves - such analysis is the main focus of this work.